PAS Richmond – School Registration

 Thank you for your interest in the Richmond Prejudice Awareness Summit (PAS)!
-The Virginia Center for Inclusive Communities has conducted this program for middle school students in Virginia for nearly 20 years.
-We are excited to be back in person this year!
+The Virginia Center for Inclusive Communities has conducted this program for middle school students in Virginia for over 20 years.

 The program is designed to bring over 100 middle school students from across a geographic area to discuss ways to combat prejudice in their schools.
 You can find a report from previous programs held in Richmond and Lynchburg here.

-Thanks to support from Atlantic Union Bank, there is no cost for your school to attend!
-We are asking that schools indicate their interest and nominate student participants by September 30, 2022.
+With thanks to the 2024 sponsors (including the Brookfield Foundation and the Alex Lebenstein Fund for Tolerance and Human Rights and the Herbert J. and Ruth B. Rubel Holocaust Education Fund of the Richmond Jewish Foundation), there is no cost for your school to attend!
+We are asking that schools indicate their interest and nominate student participants by September 20, 2024.

 The PAS program was founded by Jewish Women International.

 Please read the Frequently Asked Questions below.
-If you have any additional questions or would like more details about this program, please contact VCIC’s Director of Educational Programs Tally Botzer by email at tbotzer@inclusiveva.org.
-We hope to see you on October 21!
+If you have any additional questions or would like more details about this program, please contact VCIC’s Administrative Programs Coordinator, Haley Taylor, by email at [email protected].
+We hope to see you on October 18!

 Frequently Asked Questions